luni64/TeensyStep/README.md

 controller.move(motor_1, motor_2, motor_3);  // Move all motors back to the starting position
 ...
 ```
 The *move* command is blocking.
 I.e., it will not return until the movement is finished.
-If you need to do some work while the motors are moving you can use the non blocking *moveAsync* command.
+If you need to do some work while the motors are rotating you can use the non blocking *moveAsync* command.

 ```c++
 ...